-This healthy vegan meatloaf is full of protein-rich lentils and chickpeas, tender wild rice, hearty oats and a mix of colorful veggies and fresh herbs.
+This tasty vegan meatloaf is full of high-protein lentils and chickpeas, tender wild rice, hearty oats and a mix of colorful veggies and fresh herbs.
 It’s a versatile holiday main dish, that’s perfect for Thanksgiving or Christmas (or even a weeknight dinner).

 • Wild rice